Keizahemmanuel7/digital-marketplace-privacy-policy/README.md

 # Privacy Policy
 Digital Services Marketplace

-Effective Date: 11 January 2026
+Effective Date: 14th March ,2026

 Digital Services Marketplace is a free mobile application developed by Kasanvu Emmanuel.
 This Service is provided at no cost and is intended for use “as is.”